redis/redis-doc/docs/manual/eviction.md

 So basically the factor is a trade off between better distinguishing items with low accesses VS distinguishing items with high accesses.
 More informations are available in the example `redis.conf` file self documenting comments.

-Since LFU is a new feature, we'll appreciate any feedback about how it performs in your use case compared to LRU.